-Anchor Investors were not permitted to Bid in the Offer through the ASBA process.
-Instead, Anchor Investors were required to transfer the Bid Amount (through direct credit, RTGS or NEFT) to the Escrow Accounts.
-The payment instruments for payment into the Escrow Accounts were required to be drawn in favour of:
+Anchor Investors are not permitted to Bid in the Offer through the ASBA process.
+Instead, Anchor Investors should transfer the Bid Amount (through direct credit, RTGS or NEFT) to the Escrow Accounts.
+The payment instruments for payment into the Escrow Accounts should be drawn in favour of: